Sprott Focus Trust Manager Commentary Dec. 31, 2019

 The views expressed above reflect those of Mr. George as of the date stated above and do not necessarily represent the views of Sprott Asset Management USA, Inc. or any other person in the Sprott organization.
 Any such views are subject to change at any time based upon market or other conditions and Sprott disclaims any responsibility to update such views.
 These views may not be relied on as investment advice and, because investment decisions for the Sprott Focus Trust are based on numerous factors, may not be relied on as an indication of trading intent on behalf of the Sprott Focus Trust.

 The performance data quoted represents past performance.
 Past performance is no guarantee of future results.
-All data is in U.S. dollars unless otherwise noted.
 The investment return and the principal value of an investment will fluctuate, and shares, if redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance data quoted.

 The Fund is a closed-end registered investment company whose shares of common stock may trade at a discount to their net asset value.
 Shares of the Fund’s common stock are also subject to the market risks of investing in the underlying portfolio securities held by the Fund.

 Russell Investment Group is the source and owner of the trademarks, service marks, and copyrights related to the Russell Indexes.
 Russell® is a trademark of Russell Investment Group.
-The Russell 3000 index measures the performance of the largest 3,000 U.S. companies.
+The Russell 3000 Total Return Index measures the performance of the largest 3,000 U.S. companies.
 The performance of an index does not represent exactly any particular investment, as you cannot invest directly in an index.

 NOT FDIC INSURED • MAY LOSE VALUE • NOT BANK GUARANTEED